bryanbrunetti/exifupdater/README.md

 - **ALL_PHOTOS**: Main storage organized by date (YYYY/MM/DD)
 - **Album directories**: Named after the "title" field in `metadata.json` files
 - **Symbolic links**: Files in album directories link to the main storage location
-- **Duplicate handling**: Files with the same name at destination are logged and skipped
+- **Smart duplicate handling**: Files with the same name at the destination are skipped, but album symlinks are still created

 ## How It Works